vaishnaviithamraju/Trainglesandcoordinates-Ivantiassignment/README.md

 # TrianglesAndCoordinates-IvantiAssignment

-The repo contains two projects.
+The repo contains two projects frontend is on master branch and backend is on masterforbackend branch

 One a frontend application that is written on angular.
 The two screens facilitate the solution to the two questions.